casdoor/casdoor-website/docs/user/overview.md

 - Access to verification code records sent to users in their organization
 - Ability to configure organization-level settings and policies

 Organization admins have elevated permissions but are scoped to their organization only.
-Global admins (`IsGlobalAdmin`) have full access across all organizations in the Casdoor instance.
+Global admins (`built-in` organization users) have full access across all organizations in the Casdoor instance.

 ## User Tags